jmv74211/TFM_security_system_PI/README.md

     `api_agent_user` and `api_agent_password`.
 (Note that in this case it is necessary to enter the password in raw format, (unencrypted)).

+ - If you have done a **full installation** (installed the necessary components for the object detector agent) then you have to set the value of the `OBJECT_DETECTOR_INSTALLED` variable to *"true"* in app.sh to be able to start the object detection agent when running the application.

  - The last step of the configuration process is to modify the [settings file](https://github.com/jmv74211/TFM_security_system_PI/blob/master/src/settings.py).
  In this file, we can modify the general configuration of the application, such as IP addresses of services, ports...